dnsimple/dnsimple-developer/content/v2/certificates.markdown

 Please note that the domain must be [delegated](https://support.dnsimple.com/articles/pointing-domain-to-dnsimple/) to DNSimple.
 </note>

-The certificate is **free of charge**, but some features of the certificate may require to be subscribed to an higher plan.
+The certificate is **free of charge**, but some features of the certificate may require higher tier plans.

 ### Certificate name